Fire drills are a big part of being safe in school: They prepare you for what you

 don't open the door!

-If the doorknob feels cool, and you can't see any smoke around the door, you can
+If the doorknob feels cool, and you can't see any smoke around the door, open the

-open the door very carefully and slowly.
-When you open the door, if you feel a burst
+door very carefully and slowly.
+When you open the door, if you feel a burst of heat

-of heat or smoke pours into the room, quickly shut the door and make sure it is really
+or smoke pours into the room, quickly shut the door and make sure it is really closed.

-closed.
-If there's no smoke or heat when you open the door, go toward your
+If there's no smoke or heat when you open the door, go toward your escape

 If you can see smoke in the house, stay low to the ground as you make your way